-Course title & Code Credits Credit distribution of the course Eligibility Criteria Prerequisite of the Lecture Tutorial Practical/ Practice course Research Methodolog y for Sanskrit Studies 04 3 1 0 12th Passed Working Knowledge of Sanskrit
+Course title & Code Credits Credit Lecture t distribution course Tutorial Eligibility Criteria Prerequisite of the course Research Methodolog y for Sanskrit Studies 04 3 1 0 12th Passed Working Knowledge of Sanskrit

 This course will introduce the basics of research methodology and the methodologies followed in the research field of Arts or Sanskrit.
 The primary emphasis will be on the study of research methods applicable to undertaking research in Sanskrit.